tc39/notes/meetings/2023-11/november-27.md

 RBN: All right.
 So RegExp modifiers was discussed several sessions ago, when there was a review of Stage 3 proposals and Stage 2 proposals that were not updated.
 I wanted to circle back.
 There have been a few updates to the proposal since that time.

-RBN: Before I get into that, though, just a brief summary of what this proposal is for those who haven’t looked at it in a while: the idea is to be able to within a regular expression introduce new modifiers, which are a subset of the RegExp flags available and remove existing modifiers so you may for a specific portion of a regular expression pattern set specific flags for that pattern.
+RBN: Before I get into that, just a brief summary of what this proposal is for those who haven’t looked at it in a while: the idea is to be able to within a regular expression introduce new modifiers, which are a subset of the RegExp flags available and remove existing modifiers so you may for a specific portion of a regular expression pattern set specific flags for that pattern.
 The flags that are supported are currently limited to only the IgnoreCase, multiple line and DotAll modifiers.
 So updates with the proposal repros and the specification text: it’s been updated to match the latest version of ECMA262, including the changes that Kevin mentioned, and the recent changes related to the addition of the RegExp “v” flag.
 A new Record now captures what was previously ambiguously closed-over input and what flags were currently set, so now we are now using the new RegularExpressionRecord in place of the Modifiers record, which served the same purpose.
 In addition, because this RegularExpressionRecord has been threaded through the AOs for regular expression semantics, I can now use those to dramatically reduce the size of the spec text necessary for this feature.
 There is a pull request to the ECMA262 proposal and a pull request for Test262.
 I would like to note that, prior to 5 minutes ago this link was incorrect and was pointing to the wrong test PR.
 The slides have been updated.
 There is currently an implementation pull request to engine262, but I am seeking additional implementations.
 If there are any engines that are currently looking at the possibility of adding this, please reach out to me after the session, either via GitHub or Matrix, to discuss which issues have been filed to track this proposal so I can follow any progress updates.
 And that’s all I really have to share.
 Thank you.